 - In The Most Happy Fella, Marie has been mothering Tony, who is her older brother and now middle-aged, since their real mother died back in The Old Country.
 She even tries to exercise a sort of Parental Marriage Veto, but she can't stop Tony from marrying Rosabella.

-- Nine Hours, Nine Persons, Nine Doors: Santa or Aoi Kurashiki was promoted to parent after his parents were killed in an accident.
-He's been looking out for Akane since he was 8.
+- Nine Hours, Nine Persons, Nine Doors: Santa, real name Aoi Kurashiki, was promoted to parent after his parents were killed in an accident.
+He's been looking out for his sister since he was 8 and she was 5.
 It's basically the reason he's The Lancer to Akane when she's acting as Zero - he knows that if her plans fail or never come to fruition then she'll die.

 - In Corpse Party, Seiko Shinohara's mother disappeared several years ago.
 As a result, she acts like a surrogate mother to her three younger siblings while their father works.
 After Seiko dies in Tenjin Elementary and is erased from existence, her younger brother Yuu is this instead.